thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

 Several of these packages are partial, updated ports of some of my earlier Clojure / ClojureScript (and Go) projects.
-Others are at least heavily influenced by the Clojure approach to (plain) “Data First”.
-As I said many times before, I’m heavily indebted to all that this language and community have taught me, even though my focus now has shifted to other languages, better suited for my endeavors…
+Others are at least heavily influenced by the Clojure approach to (plain) "Data First".
+As I said many times before, I'm heavily indebted to all that this language and community have taught me, even though my focus now has shifted to other languages, better suited for my endeavors…